 In terms of financial reporting, the software should be capable of generating Balance Sheets, Trial Balance reports, and Profit and Loss statements on demand.

 Finally, the software should offer a multi-user platform for a business unit, allowing different users to access it simultaneously.
 This is particularly useful in scenarios where multiple users operate within the same business unit.

 Good to have features:

 - Option to manage employees and process payroll.

 - Categorize transactions according to projects.

 List Of Top 5 GST Softwares In India

 ProfitBooks is a popular and widespread GST accounting software in India.
-Launched in 2012, ProfitBooks has managed to get thousands of businesses on their platform.
+Launched in 2012, ProfitBooks has managed to get thousands of businesses on its platform.

-This is the once of the early online accounting softwares that was launched in India.
-It has matured over a time and now includes lot of GST compliant features.
+This is one of the early online accounting softwares that was launched in India.
+It has matured over time and now includes a lot of GST-compliant features.

 ProfitBooks offers 3 simple pricing plans.